 If necessary, we may prescribe Corsodyl disinfectant mouthwash and antibiotics and pain killers to combat these problems.

-Do’s and Don’ts after wisdom tooth removal
+Do’s and Don’ts after wisdom tooth extractions

 - There may be bleeding from the socket, apply a clean gauze or a clean handkerchief to the top of the extraction site and apply pressure by biting on it.
 The pressure usually stops the bleeding.